 Prospective students must submit both applications and the required materials by the deadline.
 Late application/ required materials will not be accepted.

-Submit Application and all required documents to San Francisco State University via Cal State Apply by the deadline.
+Submit Applications and all required documents by the deadline.

 RN-MSN FNP concentration: "Nursing (Family Nurse Practitioner) [MS]"

-• A set of official transcripts from all institutions of higher education attended
+- A set of official transcripts from all institutions of higher education attended.
+If courses are taken during fall, transcript should be requested in January.

-• Three references (letter and reference form); at least one of these must address health-related work or volunteer experience.
-References must submit the reference letters themselves electronically.
-More information on this process is available on NursingCAS Program Materials page.
+- Three references (letter and reference score); At least one of the letters must address health-related work or volunteer experience.
+Reference must submit the letters themselves electronically.
+We don't accept other form of submission.
+For more information on this process, please go here.